 Big variety of epic terrain

 5. Snowbird, Utah

-If you're looking for a resort that has consistently great snow conditions, then this would be a great choice.
+If you're looking for a resort that has some of the best snow conditions, then this would be a great choice.
 Many people know it as the Bird.
-It's a ski area with a faithful band of followers who love the steep and seemingly vertical terrain.
+It's a ski resort with a faithful band of followers who love the steep and seemingly vertical terrain.